 During periods of high air pressure, the springs become weak and the water level will drop.
 But when the air pressure drops, and well before the storms roll in the springs erupt back into life and the levels of the ponds can raise several inches.
 Sometimes, the creek even starts to flow again.

 In periods of drought, and low flow.
 Fish can become more active during periods of low pressure simply because the springs are more active helping to cool the water.

 I do not know if this is of much relevance for trout fishing or not, because trout struggling to survive in such stressful conditions probably should not be caught.

-Summary – Barometric pressure is not a good guide for determining the feeding behaviour of trout
+Summary – Barometric pressure is not a good guide for determining the feeding behavior of trout

 Now, Barometric pressure is a good indicator to use to predict weather changes, and maybe even insect activity.
-These changes do influence trout feeding behaviour.
+These changes do influence trout feeding behavior.

 Disagree with me? feel free to share your thoughts and prove me wrong in the comments below.